-In Adults, DCRC promotes the following protective factors through self-assessment and strategies:
+In adults, DCRC promotes the following protective factors through self-reflection and strategies.

 - Relationships: The mutual, long-lasting, back-and-forth bond we have with another person in our lives.